 As you have a prescription from a Medicare-enrolled doctor, Medicare part B covers 80% of the Medicare-approved price for your equipment.

-You will typically only pay your Medicare 20% co-payment of the Medicare-approved price for your equipment, plus your deductible if it applies, as long as you used a Medicare-enrolled “participating” supplier who accepts assignment.
+You will typically only pay your Medicare 20% co-payment of the Medicare-approved price for your equipment, plus your deductible if it applies, as long as you’ve used a Medicare-enrolled “participating” supplier who accepts assignment.

 Always ask for, and use, a Medicare-enrolled “participating” supplier who accepts “assignment” or you could end up paying a lot more than you need to.

 Does Medicare purchase or rent DME

-Some items, usually the less expensive ones, are purchased by Medicare from the supplier, and other more important items, such as a hospital bed, will be paid for on a rental basis.
+Some items, typically the less expensive ones, are purchased by Medicare from the supplier, and other more important items, such as a hospital bed, will be paid for on a rental basis.

 With a rental, as long as the supplier is a Medicare-enrolled “participating” supplier who accepts assignment, you will pay a monthly 20% co-payment of the Medicare-approved price for the equipment, and your deductible.

 What coverage do you get with Medicare Advantage Plans ?

-With enrollment in a Medicare Advantage Plan you are covered for all the same medical services, supples and equipment that Medicare Parts A and B cover, and sometimes a few extra services.
+With enrollment in a Medicare Advantage Plan, you are covered for all the same medical services, supplies and equipment that Medicare Parts A and B cover, and sometimes a few extra services.